lnzz123/ComboLite/README_en.md

         // 1.
 (Important) Register the plugin crash handler PluginCrashHandler.initialize(this)

         // 2.
-Initialize the PluginManager
+Initialize the plugin manager
         PluginManager.initialize(this)

         // 3.
 Asynchronously load enabled plugins